by Nancy Armitage

 Christmas Tea Menu with the Huntington’s (on Christmas Day on San Marino Ranch, CA) (SMR)

-We know at the San Marino Ranch, that Mr. & Mrs. H. E. Huntington (Arabella ) hosted a very large “Christmas Tea” on Christmas Day.
-The Huntington Library guards told me this story.
-The Huntingtons invited all their ranch employees & their in-house staff & traveling servants to enjoy Christmas music, songs on the piano, & Christmas carols.
-They enjoyed the very large Christmas tree in the Huntington’s main hall way.
-Along with Christmas tea food, music & fun, & Christmas presents.
-Also, Mr. Huntington gave out his Christmas bonuses to his employees; sometimes gold coins (we were informed by Alfonzo Gomez – the Huntington Head Butler).
 In 1919, at the San Marino Ranch, Mr. Henry E. Huntington employed 110+ people on the Ranch.
 This very large number of employees was due largely to building “the Library Building” (1919 & 1920).
-Looking at the Huntington’s Ranch payrolls (SMR & No. 2 where some of them were paid): At this time with the traveling servants, the Huntington’s had about 15-25 in-house staff (1919-1920) people depending on the year.
-All these employees lived on cottages sprinkled around the Huntington’s Mansion.
-In the Huntington mansion lived, Mr. Angus McGillvary (Head Butler until he retired) & Mr. Alfonso Gomez (HEH’s valet & Head Butler), several of the Huntington’s Under-Butlers or Footmen, Mr. Temple, Miss Jeanne Reifer (ADH’s ladies maid) Mr. George Hapgood (HEH’s personal secretary) & Miss Caroline M. Campbell (ADH’s personal secretary) Document : HEH Collection HEH 8/9 (San Marino Ranch Papers) and No 2 papers at Huntington Library, San Marino, CA
+Looking at the Huntington’s Ranch payrolls (SMR & No. 2 where some of them were paid): At this time with the traveling servants, the Huntington’s had about 15-25 In-house staff (1919-1920) people depending on the year.
+All these employees lived on cottages sprinkled around the Huntington’s Mansion property.
+In the Huntington mansion lived, Mr. Angus McGillvary (Head Butler until he retired) & Mr. Alfonso Gomez (HEH’s valet & 2nd Butler then Head Butler), several of the Huntington’s Under-Butlers or Footmen: Mr. Jas.
+Temple, Miss Jeanne Reifer (ADH’s Ladie’s maid) Mr. George Hapgood (HEH’s personal secretary) & Miss Caroline M. Campbell (ADH’s personal secretary) Document : HEH Collection HEH 8/9 (San Marino Ranch Papers) & Huntington Mansion – No. 2 NYC papers at Huntington Library, San Marino, CA

-Beverages & Tea Blends (SMR):
+Beverages & Tea Blends (Huntington’s San Marino Ranch) :

 Lipton’s Tea (Orange Pekoe tea)

-Huntington Hotel Special “Christmas Tea Blend” (black tea Earl grey or Darjeeling tea, cinnamon sticks, allspice, cloves, & orange peels)
+Huntington Hotel Special “Christmas Tea Blend” (Black tea Earl grey or Darjeeling tea, cinnamon sticks, allspice, cloves, & orange peels)

-Children Christmas Punch (Red) with Ginger Ale & Hawaiian punch (Bright red & perfect for a Christmas tea; Ginger ale was a favorite of HEH)
+Children Christmas Punch (Red) with Ginger Ale & Hawaiian punch (Bright red & perfect for a Christmas tea); Ginger ale was a favorite of HEH)

 Adult Libations (SMR):